The Craziest Excuse for Being Caught with a Prostitute

 We’d love to believe the chap just based on the thoroughness of his fabrication, but we still remain a bit sceptical.
 There are surely better, safer ways to score drugs than snaking through red light districts.
 But maybe he is telling the truth – either way, it points to the absurdity that driving about scoring class A drugs (cocaine no less) is a more socially and legally acceptable activity than hiring somebody legally advertising their sexual services.

-One day, we hope to live within an England where prevailing social prejudice does not get in the way of progressive change to our legal system.
+One day, we hope to live within a world where prevailing social prejudice does not get in the way of progressive change to our legal system.
 The dangers of class A drugs are thoroughly documented, and the fact that this is a ‘better reality’ than prostitution means we live in a scary world – one where the perceived dangers aren’t ever the true dangers.